Primary purpose : Deathmatch

 own, as long as you have a good reason to and let me know about it.
 If you

-do include stuff from TLR, please give us authors some credit.
+do include stuff from TLR, please give the authors credit.

 We'd really like to get some sort of feedback about how good or bad you